List of Marvel Comics teams and organizations: Americops

-The Americops is an organization appearing in American comic books published by Marvel Comics.

 The Americops are a private security force who serve the Keane Industry and use equipment stolen from Americop.

 Anachronauts

-The Anachronauts are a group of warriors appearing in American comic books published by Marvel Comics.

-The characters serve Kang the Conqueror as his personal guard.
+The Anachronauts are a group of warriors who serve Kang the Conqueror as his personal guard.
 The Anachronauts were brought together by Kang, after having bested each of them in personal combat and extracting their allegiance to him.
 They are from various eras and alternate realities that Kang has visited in his journeys.
 They first appeared in Fantastic Four Annual #25 (1992).
 Its members are Apocryphus, Deathunt 9000, Raa, Sir Raston, Ssith, Tyndar, and Wildrun.

-Annihilators

-The Annihilators are a group of powerful space-based characters from various alien races.
-They act as a deterrent to galactic war.

 Anti-Arach9

-The Anti-Arach9 is an organization appearing in American comic books published by Marvel Comics.

 The Anti-Arach9 is a supervillain group that was formed by Octavia Vermis and consisted of Aeturnum, Brothers Grimm, Krazy Goat, Lady Bullseye, Los Espadas Gemelas De Toledo, Rose Roché, and Stegron.
 Each of them came together to take down their mutual enemy Spider-Woman.